 Here are things you can do before you begin to reduce your child’s dummy use:

 - Remind yourself that sucking a dummy never becomes a lifelong habit.
 Many children will stop using a dummy by themselves.

 - Choose your timing.
 A period of change or stress for you or your child might not be a good time to give up.

 - Talk to your child about giving up the dummy, if your child is old enough to understand.

 When you and your child are ready to begin, try these ideas:

-- Try using the dummy less for comforting during the day.
-One way to do this is to put the dummy away in a special spot, then get it out only as part of the sleep routine.
+- Try using the dummy for comforting less often during the day.
+You can do this by putting the dummy away in a special spot and then getting it out only as part of the sleep routine.
 This will help things go faster.

 - Limit dummy use to certain times and places – for example, the car or cot.
 This gives your child a chance to get used to being without the dummy.

 - Gradually use the dummy less and less when re-settling your child during the night.
-For example, give the dummy to your child every second time they cry in the night on day two, then every third time on day three, and so on.
+For example, give the dummy to your child every second time they cry in the night on the second day, then every third time on the third day, and so on.